The Unjustified Attack On Teachers

 To get a better visualization, think about one of the challenging days you’ve had with your own child or a child you are close with, and multiply it by 20.
 Seems a bit difficult, wouldn’t you agree?

 Most people do not go into teaching for money, as they go into the profession based on their passion, the love of teaching, and supporting kids so they have a better life.
 They want to give back.
+This backlash is wrong, and we need to support our teachers and future generations.

 We must advocate in giving the respect, honor, and great reputation back to the teachers, as this is exactly where it belongs.